Tina Kandelaki: TV and radio

 Kandelaki worked for Radio 105 in Tbilisi until 1995, when she began working for television and radio stations in Moscow, including M-radio, RDV, Silver Rain Radio, 2x2, Biz-TV, Muz-TV, Vremechko, and TV-6.
 In September 2002, she hosted the talk show Details on the STS channel.
 In February 2003, she hosted the TV show The Cleverest.

 In 2006, Kandelaki, together with Sergey Dorenko, presented a weekly political program on Echo of Moscow (Russian radio station).
 In 2008, she hosted Unreal Politics, a show that was aired on NTV.
 The show started as an experimental online project.
 In 2009, she hosted Two Stars, a TV show on Channel One.
 The same year, she worked as a producer of Infomania, a TV program on STS.
 Also in 2009, she dubbed Juarez, one of the guinea pigs of the film G-Force produced by Walt Disney Pictures.

 In 2010, she was a jury member of KVN Top-League (a TV game show).
 Also in 2010, she was a TV host for the show Perfect Man (STS Channel).
 She was also a jury member of Bolshaya Raznitsa, a parody show hosted in Odesa (Channel One Russia).
-From September 22, 2010, to January 19, 2011, she hosted the author's program "Alternatina" on the radio station Vesti FM, together with the chief producer of the radio station, Anatoly Kuzichev.
+From 22 September 2010, to 19 January 2011, she hosted the author's program "Alternatina" on the radio station Vesti FM, together with the chief producer of the radio station, Anatoly Kuzichev.
 In December 2012, the television game The Cleverest, which she had been hosting since 2003, came to an end.

-From February 17 to June 2013, together with Margarita Simonyan, she hosted the political talk show "Iron Ladies" on NTV.
+From 17 February to June 2013, together with Margarita Simonyan, she hosted the political talk show "Iron Ladies" on NTV.
 From 17 September 2020 to 16 February 2022, she was the host of the "Special Guest" program on RTVI.
 On 8 September 2021, she was appointed Deputy General Director of Gazprom-Media and Managing Director of Gazprom Media Entertainment Television.
 On 9 February 2022, she was appointed acting director of the TNT channel.